noahehall/multicloud/providers/aws/services/mgmtGovernance/organizations.md

   - Deployments OU: The Deployments OU contains resources and workloads that support how you build, validate, promote, and release changes to your workloads.
   - Transitional OU: The Transitional OU is intended as a temporary holding area.
 It is used for existing accounts and workloads that you move to your organization before you formally integrate them into your more standardized areas of your AWS environment structure.

-##### Account

-- A standard AWS account that contains your AWS resources and the identities that can access those resources

 ###### management account

 - the payer account and is responsible for paying all charges that are accrued by the member accounts.